Jacky-hc-li/Udacity-Bikeshare-Project/README.md

 # Python Script to Explore US Bikeshare Data
 Use Python to understand U.S. bikeshare data.
-Calculate statistics and build an interactive environment where a user chooses and filter for a dataset to analyze
+Calculate statistics and build an interactive environment where a user chooses and filter for a dataset to analyze.

 # How to run the script